Kpfloogs/Team_3_Project_4/README.md

 Our data trained at 100% with a testing stcore of 94.78%.

 ### Visualizations
+When looking at our data, you can see the coorelation between each individual risk factor (machine learning features) and their stroke risk.
+From this map you can draw the conclusion that you even though you may have some risk factors; their is not a strong coorelation between any 2 of the factors and having a higher change of a stroke.

 ### Future Adjustments
+If we had more time, I would suggest that we update the graphs, to match the user inputs for their stroke

 ## ShoutOuts, License and Disclamimer
 This is NOT medical advice.
 If you are concerned for your well-being please seek medical care, especially if you are experiencing any stroke like symptoms, please call 9-1-1 and seek emergency medical care.